Mostafa-DE/Mostafa-DE/README.md

 ## 🙋‍♂️ About Me

 Creative things are challenging and this applies to Software Engineering.
 So this is what made me change my major from Electrical Engineering to Computer Engineering.
 Knowing that I can take an idea and turn it into a product that people can use and enjoy, gives me a lot of joy.
+ - Fact about me!
+I consider coding is a lifestyle more than a career.
+ - I love to learn new things and I'm always looking for new challenges.
+ - I continuously create and build projects just for fun 🙂

 <br />